clockworklabs/spacetime-docs/docs/index.md

 SpacetimeDB is optimized for maximum speed and minimum latency, rather than batch processing or analytical workloads.
 It is designed for real-time applications like games, chat, and collaboration tools.

-Speed and latency achieved by holding all of your application state in memory, while persisting data to a [write-ahead-log](https://en.wikipedia.org/wiki/Write-ahead_logging) which is used to recover data after system crashes.
+Speed and latency is achieved by holding all of your application state in memory, while persisting data to a [write-ahead-log](https://en.wikipedia.org/wiki/Write-ahead_logging) which is used to recover data after system crashes.

 ## State Mirroring

 SpacetimeDB can generate client code in a [variety of languages](#client-side-sdks).
-This code is like a library custom-designed to interface with your application.
-It provides easy-to-use interfaces for logging in and submitting requests to the server.
+This creates a client library custom-designed to talk to your module.
+It provides easy-to-use interfaces for logging in and submitting requests.
 It can also **automatically mirror state** from your module's database.

-You write SQL requests specifying what information a client is interested in -- for instance, the terrain and items near a player's avatar.
+You write SQL queries specifying what information a client is interested in -- for instance, the terrain and items near a player's avatar.
 SpacetimeDB's built-in ORM will generate types in your client language for the relevant tables, and feed your client live updates whenever the database state changes.
 Don't worry about security, this is a **read-only** mirror -- the only way to change the database is to submit requests, which are validated on the server.

 ## Language Support